-In accordance with International Maritime Law, approximately twenty-five per cent of the crew must remain on board while the vessel is in port for responding to fires and other emergencies.
+In accordance with International Maritime Law, approximately twenty-five per cent of the crew must remain on board while the ship is in port for responding to fires and other emergencies.
 These duties are rotational and assigned by the department heads.

 DRUG & ALCOHOL POLICY

 It is the policy of Crystal Cruises that our vessels be operated safely and with maximum concern for the environment.
 To this end, the use, sale or possession of illegal drugs; the misuse of legal drugs; and the immoderate or unauthorized use of alcohol are specifically forbidden on board company vessels.
-Accordingly, Crystal Cruises Incorporated will not employ persons known to use drugs.
+Accordingly, Crystal Cruises will not employ persons known to use drugs.
 All new crew members will have to take a drug test within the first 72 hours of joining the ship.
 All crew members are subject to random drug & alcohol testing.

 Our crew consists of a large number of nationalities and this gives you the opportunity to make lifelong friendships, but it also requires a high degree of patience, consideration and understanding.